trevorld/r-xmpdf/README.md

 Known limitations:

+* `get_bookmarks_pdftk()` doesn't report information about bookmarks color, style, and whether the bookmarks should start open or closed.
-* `set_bookmarks_gs()` supports most bookmarks features including color and sytle but only action supported is to view a particular page and doesn't work with Unicode titles.
+* `set_bookmarks_gs()` supports most bookmarks features including color and style but only action supported is to view a particular page and doesn't work with Unicode titles.
 * `set_bookmarks_pdftk()` only supports setting the title, page number, and level of bookmarks.
 * All of the `set_docinfo()` methods currently do not support arbitrary info dictionary entries.
-* `set_docinfo_gs()` probably doesn't work with Unicode info dictionary values.
+* `set_docinfo_gs()` doesn't work with Unicode info dictionary values.
 * As a side effect `set_docinfo_gs()` seems to also update in previously set matching XPN metadata while `set_docinfo_exiftool()` and `set_docinfo_pdftk()` don't update any previously set matching XPN metadata.